allenai/allennlp-guide/chapters/part2/common-architectures.md

 passage_question_similarity = self._matrix_attention(encoded_passage, encoded_question)
 ```

 Note that there are some subtle differences between `Attention` and `MatrixAttention`.
-The latter does not normalize the output and does not support masking.
-It's up to the caller what to do with the result.
+The latter does not normalize the output and thus does not take a mask.
+This is because there are a few different ways you could decide to normalize the output; it's up to the caller to do any desired (masked) normalization.

 In the following code snippet, we instantiate different types of `Attention` and `MatrixAttention` and observe the shapes of the input and the output.